TheKersalMassive/ReskinXBOXSX/README.md

 No as I don't use any extensions, plugins or add-ons.
 However, you can always mod the theme if you prefer.

+## Why is there is no background music on this theme?
+That's because there isn't any on the XBOX Series X|S UI

 ## I want to show game logos in the Game Details view
 You can either add game logos as an icon or you can use Extra Metadata Loader addon **[here](https://playnite.link/forum/thread-814.html)**

 ## I want to request a feature or report a bug
 Please raise **[here](https://github.com/TheKersalMassive/ReskinXBOXSX/issues)**

 ## Where can I get the XBOX Classic or XBOX 360 Square Covers?
 I create, maintain and upload them **[here](https://www.steamgriddb.com/collection/4227/grids)**